Petelax/LDVELH/README.md

 5. Ignore any anti-virus telling you to not run the program and run anyway.

 Oh, by the way I have no idea how Macs work, so you'd probably need to figure out how to run an .exe which is designed for Windows 10 on MacOS.

+Most of my code is in Program.cs.
+So if you'd like to see my code, click on Program.cs.